Best base layers for 2024: cold weather clothing foundation

-by Matt Jones & Ellie Clewlow |
+by Matt Jones |

 Updated on

-Two hikers go on a trek into the hills.
-One is wearing a base layer, mid layer, and hiking jacket outer layer.
-The other is wearing a t-shirt and a thick jacket.
-While standing in the car park, hiker number two is very happy with their thick jacket.
-But they soon regret their wardrobe choice as they march up the hills.
+Two hikers go on a trek into the hills; one is wearing a base layer, mid layer, and hiking jacket outer layer, the other is wearing a t-shirt and a thick jacket.
+While standing in the car park, hiker number two is very happy with their thick jacket, but they soon regret their wardrobe choice as they march up the hills.

 The thick jacket traps too much warmth and they overheat.
 But as soon as they remove it, they’re too cold.
 Meanwhile, hiker number one is very comfortable.
-The layering of lighter garments makes it easier for the body to move perspiration away from the body.
-And it's easier to regulate body temperature because they can remove or add layers without quickly getting too cold or hot.
+The layering of lighter garments makes it easier for the body to move perspiration away from the body, and it's easier to regulate body temperature because they can remove or add layers without quickly getting too cold or hot.

 Hiker putting a jacket over his base layer

-BAM Bearah Thermo Base Layer: Best value
+Best value: BAM Bearah Thermo Base Layer

-Best base layers in detail:
+Best hiking base layers reviewed:

 Best in Test